amoghabn/ContactDirectory/README.md

 #### Spring Security: Implements security features to ensure secure access to resources.
 #### Thymeleaf: Server-side rendering of HTML views.
 #### CSS: Used for styling HTML content.
+#### Docker: The application has been containerized using Docker for easy deployment and portability.